 |Tax due @ 40%

 In this case, marginal relief is more beneficial to Jim than using his tax credits.
-Revenue will grant Jim marginal relief and his income tax liability for 2020 will be €340.
+Revenue will grant Jim marginal relief and his IT liability for 2022 will be €340.